oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ## A.4 Query features
 Implementation of query openc2 is required.
-The query features Command is intended to enable the openc2 producer to determine the capabilities of the actuator.
-The query features Command can also be used to check the status of the actuator.
+The query features Command is intended to enable the openc2 producer to determine the capabilities of the Actuator.
+The query features Command can also be used to check the status of the Actuator.

 ### A.4.1 No query items set
-This Command uses query features with no query items to verify that the actuator is functioning.
+This Command uses query features with no query items to verify that the Actuator is functioning.

 **Command:**